You ask ‘em. We answer. Here’s the low-down from the top.

 Will you make allowances for disability?

 We are happy to make whatever adjustments you need us to so that you are able you to apply.
-You'll have opportunities to tell us about any adjustments we need to make at every stage of the application process.
+You’ll have opportunities to tell us about any adjustments we need to make at every stage of the application process.
 Please do give us a call on 01635 888350 if you have any queries.

 What do I need to include in my application?